 Those tender, painful knots in your muscles may indicate you have myofascial pain syndrome.
 If physical therapy and medications aren’t enough to control your pain, Jason Chiu, MD, and the staff at The Painless Center can help.
-At both the Carlstadt and Fort Lee, New Jersey, centers, you have access to the latest in pain management solutions for treating chronic pain, including trigger point injections.
+At the Carlstadt, Tenafly, and Fort Lee, New Jersey, centers, you have access to the latest in pain management solutions for treating chronic pain, including trigger point injections.
 Learn more about diagnosing and treating myofascial pain today by calling the office nearest you, or you can book an appointment online.

 Myofascial pain is a chronic condition that causes inflammation and pain in the connective tissue, or fascia, that covers your muscles.

 This type of pain syndrome develops after an injury to your muscles, ligaments, or tendons.
 You may be at increased risk for developing myofascial pain if you work in a job or participate in a sport that requires repetitive motions.

 Myofascial pain can also develop as a side effect of an underlying medical condition, including a heart attack.